MinesEyeMedia/Mastering-Vim/Vim - Command Summary.md

 P - paste text **ON** the current line (uppercase 'p').<br>
 y - yank text into the copy buffer.<br>

-Deleted and 'yanked' text is automatically copied into the buffer and available for pasting on deletion.
+Deleted and 'yanked' text is automatically copied into the buffer and available for pasting immediatly.

 ***